adambaker/node-algebraic/monoid.markdown

 Most of the monoids I've shown you are pretty simple.
 But square matrices of the same size form a monoid under matrix multiplication, with the identity matrix as the identity element.
-Testing the identity and associativity laws for matrix multiplication migth substantially increase our confidence in our implementation of matrix multiplication, especially since highly optimized algorithms for matrix multiplication are not trivial.
+Testing the identity and associativity laws for matrix multiplication might substantially increase our confidence in our implementation of matrix multiplication, especially since highly optimized algorithms for matrix multiplication are not trivial.